xo/usql/README.md

 The below is a demonstration using `usql` with [xo's booktest](https://github.com/xo/xo) simple test database, showcasing the release version v0.5.0.
-In the demonstration, `usql` connects to a PostgreSQL database, executes some queries, with variable interpolation, connects to a SQLite3 database file, and does some more quries, before then connecting to a Microsoft SQL database and ending the session.
+In the demonstration, `usql` connects to a PostgreSQL database, executes some queries, with variable interpolation, connects to a SQLite3 database file, and does some more queries, before then connecting to a Microsoft SQL database and ending the session.

 <p align="center">